andreasmang/claire/doc/README-INSTALL.md

 #### Quick Shot

-If `mpicc` and `mpicxx` are available, you can install all external dependencies at once as follows (more info below):
+If `mpicc` and `mpicxx` are available, you can install all external dependencies at once as follows:

 ```bash
 cd external
 ./build_libs.sh --build
 ```
+This is not recommended, if you install the libraries for the first time.
+If you use **IntelMPI** add the `--useimpi` option.

 #### More Detailed Instructions